Fixtures

 History

 They were to play their first season in Welsh Football League Third Division, replacing Briton Ferry Athletic.
 South Gower replaced Llansawel after they applied for membership to the league.
+In their first season the merged club finished 4th.

 **Briton Ferry Soccer Team Overview**